micartey/cluster-bot/README.md

   output: "cache.bin"
 ```

-The library is meant to be passively used thus doesn't need to be interacted with.
+The library doesn't have any interfaces, as it serves as a watchdog.